philipcdavis/philipcdavis.github.io/_posts/2018-02-09-deep-work-and-your-relationships.md

 ---
 layout: post
-title:  "Deep Relationships"
+title:  "Deep Work and Your Relationships“
 date:   2018-02-09
 ---

-# Deep Relationships
+# Deep Work and Your Relationships

 I don’t read many books twice, but [Deep Work](http://amzn.to/2nbihPn) is an exception.
 The applications of this book are still resonating with me 2 years since first reading it.